From S&OP to Integrated Business Planning

 IBP – it’s only as good as your demand plan

 In 2019, Perstorp had decided to expand its existing S&OP process with IBP.
-Katrin Åkerlindh, Director of Customer Demand Planning, remembers the challenge.
+Katrin Åkerlindh, Director of Customer Demand Planning, recalls the challenge.
 “We needed a better forecast to support our new IBP process.
-I remember reading articles about IBP and demand planning to get fresh ideas.
+I started by reading articles about IBP and demand planning to get fresh ideas.
 We then went on to document our existing and to-be demand planning processes.
 Quite a bit of effort went into this, but it was time well spent and helped us stay focused along the way.”

 Perstorp decided to replace its annual budget with a rolling 12-month forecast to better support the company’s supply-side planners and financial controllers.
 Unfortunately, the existing demand planning system couldn’t support this move, so they had to look at alternatives.